 Using a commercial car wash will keep harmful chemicals, like oils, metals, and soaps, from entering our streams, lakes and the Bay.
 Commercial car-washes recycle the waste water and send it to the wastewater plant for treatment.

 When washing your car at home, wash it on your lawn or a pervious surface, where water will soak into the ground and pollutants will be filtered out.
 Use phosphorous-free soap to decrease the amount of nutrients entering our waterways.
 Excess nutrients harm water quality and aquatic life.

 Make your fundraising car wash watershed friendly!

-Never pour vehicle waste, including oil and antifreeze, into storm drains, septic systems or onto the ground.
+Never pour vehicle waste, including oil and antifreeze, into storm or sewer drains, septic systems or onto the ground.
 If you change your own oil, you can recycle your used oil with your SSC curbside recycling.
 Get a reusable container, such as a clean milk jug or soda bottle, and drain the oil carefully into the container, avoiding splatter and spills.
 Seal the container securely and mark it “oil.”
 Set it out with your curbside recycling or take it to your nearest used oil collection site.